stacon/l2d/README.md

 ## Features

-Based on given configuration extension will provide links on lens for related documentation
+Based on given configuration extension will provide links on lens for related documentation.

 ## Requirements